-2.4 Collecting criteria
+2.4 Collecting Criteria

-The Act sets out the means by which objects are acquired.
+Section 6 of the Act sets out the means by which objects are acquired:

-- (1) Historic Environment Scotland may: - (a) acquire (by purchase, exchange or gift) - (b) accept on deposit, any object which it considers it is desirable to add to its collections. - (2) The powers in subsection (1) are in addition to any other powers or means of acquisition or acceptance on deposit that Historic Environment Scotland has.
+(1) Historic Environment Scotland may- (a) acquire (by purchase, exchange or gift),

+- (b) accept on deposit, any object which it considers it is desirable to add to its collections. - (2) The powers in subsection (1) are in addition to any other powers or means of acquisition or acceptance on deposit that Historic Environment Scotland has.